 Some foam appeared at his lips, so he quickly licked it away.

 Phaorette: What a lovely man you are.
-The secrets of my sex life are available in several public media outlets.
+The secrets of my sex life are available in several publicly available media.
 Telling you here and now just seems… redundant, if not repulsive.

 Gullet: I am very sorry, ma’am.
 I assure you… well no, I can’t do that, at this point, but erm… in any case I do need this information.